Bayonne: Christian worship

 Bayonne is in the Diocese of Bayonne, Lescar and Oloron, with a suffragan bishop since 2002 under the Archdiocese of Bordeaux.
 Monseigneur Marc Aillet has been the bishop of this diocese since 15 October 2008.
 The diocese is located in Bayonne in the Place Monseigneur-Vansteenberghe.

 Besides Bayonne Cathedral in Grand Bayonne, Bayonne has Saint-Esprit, Saint Andrew (Rue des Lisses), Arènes (Avenue of the Czech Legion), Saint-Étienne, and Saint-Amand (Avenue Marechal Soult) churches.

 The Carmel of Bayonne, located in the Marracq district, has had a community of Carmelite nuns since 1858.

 The Way of Baztan (also ruta del Baztan or camino Baztanés) is a way on the pilgrimage of Camino de Santiago which crosses the Pyrenees further west by the lowest pass (by the Col de Belate, 847 m).
 It is the ancient road used by pilgrims descending to Bayonne then either along the coast on the Way of Soulac or because they landed there from England, for example, to join the French Way as soon as possible in Pamplona.
 The Way of Bayonne joins the French Way further downstream at Burgos.

 The Protestant church is located at the corner of Rue Albert-I st and Rue du Temple.
-A gospel church is located in the Saint-Esprit districtit where there is also a church belonging to the Gypsy Evangelical Church of the Protestant Federation of France.
+A gospel church is located in the Saint-Esprit district where there is also a church belonging to the Gypsy Evangelical Church of the Protestant Federation of France.

 Jewish worship

 The synagogue was built in 1837 in the Saint-Esprit district north of the town.
 The Jewish community of Bayonne is old—it consists of different groups of fugitives from Navarre and Portugal who established at Saint-Esprit-lès-Bayonne after the expulsion of Jews from Spain in 1492 and Portugal in 1496.
 In 1846, the Central Consistory moved to Saint-Esprit which was integrated with Bayonne in 1857.

+The Jewish Cemetery of Bayonne was established in 1689 in the Saint-Étienne neighborhood in the northern quarter of the city.
+It was remodeled and enlarged in the 18th and 19th century and covers and area of two hectares.